runtime-env/import-meta-env/docs/guide/getting-started/introduction.md

    See the [`.env.example file`](#env-example-file) section for details.

-1. Add a special script tag to be able to inject environment variables later:
+1. Add a special expression to be able to inject environment variables later:

    ```diff
    <!-- public/index.html -->